Franklin County Court Locks in Final Punishment for OSU Women’s Basketball Coach

 ADVERTISEMENT

-He addressed the whole mess during a news conference in August.
-“Really a horrible situation of which I take very seriously,” McGuff said.
+He addressed the situation during an August news conference.
+“Really, a horrible situation of which I take very seriously,” McGuff said.
 “To bring negativity to the university and the people involved in our program was a really, really terrible situation for me.”

-Fast forward a few months, and the coach learned his fate.
-On Tuesday morning, McGuff pleaded guilty through his lawyer, Richard Piatt.
-But the guilty plea was for a lesser charge than the initial OVI.
-Court documents show he entered a guilty plea for one misdemeanor charge of “physical control.”
+That situation officially reached its conclusion this week.
+On Tuesday morning, McGuff pleaded guilty through his lawyer, Richard Piatt, locking in the final punishment handed down by Franklin County Municipal Court.
+The guilty plea was for a lesser charge than the initial OVI offense filed by Dublin police.

-For this, McGuff will face a 180-day license suspension and has been ordered to pay a $565 fine by Franklin County Municipal Court.
-He’ll still have occupational driving privileges during the suspension, though.
-Piatt mentioned that McGuff would take care of all his court costs and fines by December 23.
+As part of the ruling, McGuff was handed a 180-day driver’s license suspension and ordered to pay a $565 fine.
+He will retain limited occupational driving privileges during the suspension.
+Piatt added that McGuff is expected to satisfy all court costs and fines by December 23.

 ADVERTISEMENT